DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 7.2.1 Subscription Plan.
 The prices, features, and options of the DocuSign Services depend on the Subscription Plan selected as well as any changes instigated by Customer.
 DocuSign does not represent or warrant that a particular Subscription Plan will be offered indefinitely and reserves the right to change the prices for or alter the features and options in a particular Subscription Plan without prior notice.

 7.2.3 Recurring Charges.
-When you purchase a Subscription Plan, you must provide accurate and complete information for a valid payment method, such as a credit card, that you are authorized to use.
-Customer must promptly notify us of any change in its invoicing address and must update its Account with any changes related to its payment method.
+When you purchase a Subscription Plan, you must provide accurate and complete information for a valid payment method that you are authorized to use.
+You will be billed for your Subscription Plan either through the payment method you provide, such as a credit card, or through an intermediary provider such as iTunes, Google Play, or a similar app store (“App Store”).
+Customer must promptly notify DocuSign of any change in its invoicing address and must update its Account with any changes related to its payment method.
 BY COMPLETING REGISTRATION FOR A SUBSCRIPTION PLAN, CUSTOMER AUTHORIZES DOCUSIGN OR ITS AGENT TO CHARGE ITS PAYMENT METHOD ON A RECURRING (E.G. MONTHLY OR YEARLY) BASIS (“AUTHORIZATION”) FOR: (a) THE APPLICABLE SUBSCRIPTION PLAN CHARGES; (b) ANY AND ALL APPLICABLE TAXES; AND (c) ANY OTHER CHARGES INCURRED IN CONNECTION WITH CUSTOMER’S USE OF THE DOCUSIGN SERVICES.
 The Authorization continues through the applicable Subscription Term and any Renewal Term (as defined in Section 8.2.3, below) until Customer cancels as set forth in Section 8.2 of these Terms.